Italian opera

 Interior of La Fenice opera house in Venice in 1837.
 Venice was, along with Florence and Rome, one of the cradles of Italian opera.

 Italian opera is both the art of opera in Italy and opera in the Italian language.
-Opera was in Italy around the year 1600 and Italian opera has continued to play a dominant role in the history of the form until the present day.
+Opera was born in Italy around the year 1600 and Italian opera has continued to play a dominant role in the history of the form until the present day.
 Many famous operas in Italian were written by foreign composers, including Handel, Gluck and Mozart.
 Works by native Italian composers of the 19th and early 20th centuries, such as Rossini, Bellini, Donizetti, Verdi and Puccini, are amongst the most famous operas ever written and today are performed in opera houses across the world.